sophiegoblin/sophiegoblin.github.io/index.md

 <br>
 <span class="bold-number">2019</span><br>
 *[Foss Magazine](https://www.instagram.com/fossmagazine/)*<br>
-**Editor **<br><br>
+**Magazien Editor **<br><br>
-Foss is a self-initiated internet magazine which explores the interludes between art & sport.
-My co-editor and I research, attend exhibitions and conduct interviews to archive contemporary and historical imagery exploring these themes.
-Works of interest include Eddie Peake’s [Touch (2012)](https://www.instagram.com/p/Boget9vgtrd/), a staged performance of naked footballers playing five-a-side football match.
-The work’s title Touch (2012) suggests the inherent tactility and homoerotic exhibitions that comes with contact sports.
+Foss is a self-initiated internet magazine which explores the interludes between art, fashion and sport.
+My co-editor and I are avid cyclists, swimmers and football fanatics, we see vibrant playful and political art being made within these intersection which we decided to start archiving into one Instagram account.
+Inspired by the Women’s World Cup, we attend London matches and sport exhibitions, joined a football reading book club and interview artists working in this sphere.
 ![Foss](/img/foss/fossgram.png "Foss")

 <br>